-The State of Illinois levies taxes or fees on several categories of goods, services and revenues.
+The State levies taxes or fees on several categories of goods, services and revenues.
 A complete discussion of the history of such taxes and revenues generated can be found in The Illinois Tax Handbook for Legislators, 34th Edition February 2018 published by the Legislative Research Unit.
 (See APPENDIX F-WEBSITE INDEX.)
 The discussion below is from the Handbook, updated to summarize changes pursuant to Public Act 100-22.

 The State's revenues are derived from several categories of taxes and fees.
 Historically, individual income taxes, sales taxes and corporate income taxes provide approximately 89% of total State revenues (not including revenues from the federal government and transfers from other State funds).
-Motor fuel taxes and vehicle registration fees support GO Bonds issued for Road Fund purposes under Section 4(a) of the Bond Act or bonds issued under the authorization of Public Act 98-781 (or GO Bonds issued to refund such GO Bonds).
+MFT (as herein defined) and vehicle registration fees support GO Bonds issued for Road Fund purposes under Section 4(a) and Section 4(e) of the Bond Act or bonds issued under the authorization of Public Act 98-781 (or GO Bonds issued to refund such GO Bonds).